Total And Marginal Utility

 - Why, as some studies have shown, does the desire for greater income drop off sharply when a person is already earning at least $75,000 annually?

-- Why would someone pay over $100 million for painting?
+- Why would someone pay over $100 million for a painting?

 You can gain insight into the answers to these questions by understanding marginal utility, especially the marginal utility of money.